Shake Things Up

 Zumba: inspired by Latin American music, Zumba involves elements of both aerobics and dance and incorporates music from a variety of dance styles, including salsa, mambo, samba, hip-hop, and tango.
 Zumba is an excellent choice for men and women of all ages, particularly those who like to dance, have fun, and socialize.

 Pilates: developed by physical-culturist, Joseph Pilates, Pilates involves controlled movements and specialized equipment.
 When performed regularly, Pilates can improve strength, flexibility, coordination, posture, and mental discipline.
 Pilates’ classes are a suitable option for those who wish to get a full body and mind workout.

 Cycling: more commonly referred to by its trademark name, “spinning,” cycling is a high-intensity class, which involves pedaling on a stationary bike at varying levels of resistance.
 Cycling is low-impact and a great alternative to high-impact exercises, such as running.

 Aerobics: aerobics can be a low-intensity or a high-intensity form of exercise and can be performed in a pool or in a studio.
 Studies have shown that aerobics exercise can promote a healthy heart, improve body and mind awareness, and strengthen muscles.

 Yoga: involves slow movements, stretches, and poses.
 Yoga offers a number of health benefits, both mental and physical.
 Many individuals who practice regularly find yoga helps to reduce stress, build muscle, and improve posture.

-If you are in Little Rock and have questions about our classes, please give us a call or send us an email.
+If you are in Benton and have questions about our classes, please give us a call or send us an email.
 We look forward to hearing from you!